As we begin our journey in 2015, here are a few thoughts on big data trends for mobile devices.

 Simplifying choices on the mobile

 The day is not far away when you will pull out your mobile and an app like Maya will tell you: ‘Hi, I think you may want to consider having dinner at this Japanese restaurant close by.
-It’s your favourite cuisine, you haven’t eaten it in a while, and the restaurant is highly rated by several of your friends.
+It’s your favorite cuisine, you haven’t eaten it in a while, and the restaurant is highly rated by several of your friends.
 There’s also an offer from your bank, and we know that the client you are with, will love it too.
 By the way, there is an even better choice about 10 km further away, but it’s raining, the traffic is bad, you’ve just landed after a long flight and you may not want to take the trouble to get there.

 That is the promise of big data and mobile coming together to make choice simpler.
 And that future is not far away.